-27. Riding the World’s Fastest Zipline in North Wales, UK
+25. Riding the World’s Fastest Zipline in North Wales, UK

 Recommended by Kylie from Between England & Iowa

-The water in the quarry lake is SO blue and on a clear day you can see all the way to Anglesey Island.
+The water in the quarry lake is SO blue and on a clear day, you can see all the way to Anglesey Island.
 The ride down takes around 60 seconds, laying face down, head first, flying through the air like a bird!

 Another unique venture is Bounce Below at Llechwedd Slate Caverns.
 Hidden in a cave, is a network of giant trampolines and tube slides as well as a separate Via Ferrata climbing course.